-This is acclaimed organist Dr. Frederick Hohman performing the Toccata from the Fifth Symphony for Organ by Charles-Marie Widor on the Schantz electro-pneumatic action organ of the Cathedral Basilica of the Sacred Heart in Newark, New Jersey, a work
+This is world class organist Dr. Frederick Hohman performing the Toccata from the Fifth Symphony for Organ by Charles-Marie Widor on the Schantz electro-pneumatic action organ of the Cathedral Basilica of the Sacred Heart in Newark, New Jersey, a work

 which has been recorded innumerable times by some of the most talented organists around the globe on some of the grandest pipe organs in the world.
 This recording clocks in a 6:00 minutes, about as fast as can be without hurrying the music.